ErikOSorensen/mmzame/README.md

 ### Software Requirements

-- `R` (code was last run with version 4.1.2)
+- `R`, the code was last run with version 4.5.
-- `renv` (0.14.0)
-    - system `curl` is a dependency of `renv`, should come with Windows 10 and Mac OSX, easily installable on linux.
+  - `renv`, the code was last run with version 1.1.4 (system `curl` is a dependency of `renv`, should come with Windows 10 and Mac OSX, easily installable on linux).
-- The libraries and versions specified by the `renv.lock` file will be installed into a project specific library when the master file is run.
+  - Other libraries and dependencies specified in the `renv.lock` file will be installed into a project specific library when the master file is run.
   - `rmarkdown` will require system `pandoc`, which is easiest installed with `Rstudio`.
+- The `run_pipeline.sh` script uses `bash` scripting, which may   require Linux.

+### Controlled randomness

+Random seed is set in `_targets.R`, line 36.

 ### Memory and Runtime Requirements